marijnh/Eloquent-JavaScript/20_node.md

 {{index "fetch function", "Promise class", "node-fetch package"}}

-But making requests with Node's raw functionality is rather verbose.
+Making requests with Node's raw functionality is rather verbose.
 There are much more convenient wrapper packages available on NPM.
 For example, `node-fetch` provides the promise-based `fetch` interface that we know from the browser.